- The Khalsa Academy Wolverhampton

 Criterion 3: Siblings

-- Any other child for whom it can be demonstrated that s/he is residing permanently at the same address (e.g. under the terms of a residence order).
+• Any other child for whom it can be demonstrated that s/he is residing permanently at the same address (e.g. under the terms of a Child Arrangement Order).

 The sibling connection only applies where families have a sibling attending the school at the time of the application as well as at the time of admission.